-Hydrogen gas is produced as batteries are charged.
-Charge batteries only in well-ventilated areas.
+Hydrogen gas is produced during the charging cycle.
+Charge the batteries only well ventilated areas.

 Maintain constant awareness that some components are heavy, spring loaded, corrosive, explosive, can cause high amperage, or get extremely hot.
-Battery acid and hydrogen gas can cause bodily injury.
 Keep your hands, face, feet and body away from any area that can expose them to injury if an unexpected situation occurs.